 - If you have or can find fresh black-eyed peas, by all means, use them.

-A good rule of thumb when deciding whether to use canned beans versus cooking from dry is how prominent they will be in your dish.
-If the beans make up a good part of the dish, it's best to start with dry beans.
+- A good rule of thumb when deciding whether to use canned beans versus cooking from dry is how prominent they will be in your dish.
+If the beans make up a good part of the dish, it’s best to start with dry beans.
+The peas are the feature of this black-eyed pea recipe, so the texture is important.
+If your dish has a wide range of textures and the beans are simply one ingredient, you can get away with using canned.

-- We leave the seeds and membrane in for more heat, but you can remove them to tone down the heat.
-If you're not used to working with hot peppers, wear gloves, and do not touch your eyes.
+- If you’re not used to working with hot peppers (jalapeños), wear gloves and do not touch your eyes.

-- After combining the salad ingredients, refrigerate about 30 minutes for the flavors to marry.
+- After combining the salad ingredients, refrigerate for about 30 minutes for the flavors to marry.

 - Greek Orzo Pasta Salad